chaendizzle/Terran-Tanks/README.md

  - Dropship: Cheap and effective transport aircraft.
 Cannot attack, but can transport up to 8 units.
 Built from the Tier 1 Air Factory.

  - Firebat: Flamethrower infantry unit with high health and splash damage for its cost, but short range.
 Trades very well against large numbers of small, low-health units, but is weak against air units, splash damage, and large, heavily armored units.
 Can attack land only.
 Built from the Tier 1 Land Factory.

+ - Ghost: Psionic infantry unit that can cloak, snipe targets, knock out shields, and nuke locations.
+Very effective as a support unit against shielded units as well as large, tanky units, and also good at breaking stalemates using nukes, but requires a lot of micromanagement to use correctly.
+Built from the Experimental Factory.

  - Goliath: Balanced anti-air missile mech that also has a chaingun attack against land targets.
 Built from the Tier 2 Mech Factory.